\(p\)-value and Bayesian Hypothesis Testing#

 other_genes_pval <- rbeta(n_genes - 1, shape1 = 1, shape2 = 5)

-all_genes_pval <- c(our_gene_pval, other_genes_pval)
+all_genes_pval <- c(empirical_pval, other_genes_pval)

 gene_names <- paste0("Gene_", 1:n_genes)

-cat("Summary of empirical p-values across", n_genes, "genes:\n")
+cat("Distribution of empirical p-values across all", n_genes, "genes:\n")

-cat("- Smallest p-value:", format(min(all_genes_pval), scientific=TRUE), "\n")
+cat(" Smallest:", format(min(all_genes_pval), scientific=TRUE), "\n")

-Summary of empirical p-values across 100 genes:
+Distribution of empirical p-values across all 100 genes:

 sorted_idx <- order(all_genes_pval)